EXPLANATIONS

 (5) The other items listed here such as phase angles, percent illuminated, light path lengths, mostly do not take relativity into account.
 However, all coordinates used here in computing locations are based on DE440 data, and the visual diameters listed here are in close agreement with the AA.
 Because the visual diameters listed here are based on apparent distance, they might be more accurate than if they were based on "true" distance.

 (6) The methodology used for phase angle in the AA is not known in detail.
 The phase angles listed here use apparent positions and distances, not "true" distances or locations, and are rigorous, other than for relativistic effects being ignored.
 Also, phase angles are sometimes calculated based on ecliptic longitude, but here the phase angle is the actual separation angle between the lines planet-to-sun versus planet-to-Earth, and might well be more accurate than those listed in the AA.
 Note that the phase angle is a major factor in calculating the visual magnitude.
-The old tradition of calculating phase angles based on ecliptic coordinates is probably not used for the AA listings, but certainly not used here.
+The old tradition of calculating phase angles based on ecliptic coordinates is probably not used for the AA listings, but certainly is not used here.

 (7) The visual magnitudes listed in the AA take into account that the Sun is not a point light source - this can be very important for Mercury, somewhat important for Venus, and of minor importance for the outer planets.
 In any case, the magnitudes listed here are close to those in the AA for the outer planets, and often for Mercury and Venus as well.